PixelsCamp/pixelscamp-quiz-stage/README.md

 ## Caveat Emptor

 This application was originally written to be used by a **single person**, **once a year**.
-Expect quirky UX and some roughness around the edges.
+Expect strange UX and idiosyncratic behavior.
 Having said this, it tries to prevent the quizmaster from making mistakes and should be solid under use.
 It also provides enough tools (see the embedded REPL) to get out of sticky situations on-stage.

 ## Running The Engine